 The Council surveys all active in-state members of the Alaska Bar Association.
 The Council also surveys inactive in-state members and in-state retired members and active out-of-state members if those members have made their e-mail addresses available.

-The Council asks respondents to submit comments about an applicant.
+The Council asks respondents to write narrative comments about an applicant on the bar survey.
 Respondents are not required to provide their names with each comment but are encouraged to do so.
 Respondents are reminded of their ethical obligation to be truthful in all comments submitted.
 Respondents are assured that their names, if provided, will not be given to applicants and will not be used by the Council to identify the respondent’s survey ratings.
+Sample pages of a bar survey are appended (Attachment A).

 The Council sends paper surveys to in-state active members who have indicated a preference for paper surveys.
 The paper survey reminds an attorney not to respond to the electronic survey if the attorney responds to the paper survey.
 Respondents are instructed to place the completed survey inside a plain envelope that is provided by the Council and marked “confidential.”
 That envelope then is placed inside a pre-paid postage return envelope addressed to the Council’s contractor, on which the respondent puts his or her name, address, and signature.
 Upon receipt, the contractor separates the outside envelope from the survey form.
 Thereafter, the contractor identifies the paper survey response by its control number.